Podcast: When Exceptions Are the Rule

 Katie Van Adzin: Speaking of machine learning, what kinds of shortcomings have you seen in machine learning and AI systems since the pandemic began?

 Alex Achour: Well, you remember when I talked about S&OP and people don’t really understand sometimes what S&OP is?
 Machine learning is that way, too.
 Machine learning is an interesting, it’s a buzzword.
 Not a single vendor out there these days seems to sell anything without saying that they have machine learning.
 And, you know, AI was the big thing before.
 AI, frankly is, it’s just programs and data, all right?
 So, machines can’t think for themselves, they don’t have brains like we do.
-Machines think in ways that they’re taught and that’s formulas.
+A machine learning engine thinks in ways that they’re taught and that’s formulas.

 Machine learning is a little bit different.
 They’re basically, there’s three steps to machine learning.
 And the first one is supervised learning and these are guided models or set algorithms.
 In replenishment forecasting, the big ones are Holt-Winters and exponential smoothing.
 Well,guess what?
 Exponential smoothing was created in the 1600s, okay?
 It was conceptually thought of in the 1600s, it was leveraged in the 1800s in retail organizations because it’s a mathematical formula and Holt-Winters, which is the predominant method of forecasting was created in 1957.
 So over 50 years ago.
 I would venture to say, 90% of all forecasting systems use those.
 And they’re calling that these days machine learning.
 I guess technically they are because they’re supervised.
 I have a formula, I put data in, I get results, I get variability around those results, okay?
 And I’ve done it through a machine.